astrolabsoftware/fink-website-rubin/content/news/2025-06-18-fink-portal-v8/index.md

 ### Additional information from Gaia

 We now include Gaia information about variability in each alert packet.
 The two fields `phot_variable_flag` (`gaiaVarFlag`) and `Class` (called `gaiaClass`) were added.
+Thanks [steventgk](https://github.com/steventgk) and the LSST Variable Stars and Milky Way group for suggesting the addition!

 ## Solar system object

 A new Phase Curve model, called sfHG1G2, was added.
-The model is described in https://arxiv.org/abs/2503.05412.
+The model is described in [Colazo et al 2025](https://arxiv.org/abs/2503.05412).
 It is a single fit across all apparitions/oppositions, where the fitted H values can vary for each opposition, but G1 and G2 remain the same for all.
 This means we fit N+2 parameters, where N is the number of oppositions.

 <img src="images/sfhg1g2.png" width="100%" height="100%" style="display: block; margin: auto;" />